moq-wg/moq-transport/draft-ietf-moq-transport.md

 Consumer:

-: A QUIC endpoint receiving media over the network.
+: An endpoint receiving media over the network.

 Endpoint:

-: A QUIC Client or a QUIC Server.
+: A Client or Server.

 Group: